sachinparashar/sachinparashar/article/readme.rst

 1. Download this repository.

-2. Copy the Article folder and paste in C->xampp->htdocs folder.
+2. Extract the zip file and Copy the 'article' folder and paste in C->xampp->htdocs folder.

 3. Change the username and password according to your localhost phpmyadmin username and password in article->application->libraries->ActiveRecord.php like this-